SHIDDUCHIM!!! Grab Your Yeshua At Ribnitzer Rebbe!! DEADLINE THURSDAY NIGHT !!!!

-Thursday Night!
+TONIGHT!
 ZIVUGIM!
+SHIDDUCHIM!
 Leil Shishi Beshalach at Ribnitz – A time for shidduch miracles!

 Last chance!!
 Zivugim at the Ribnitzer!
 Thursday Night!